The NYU Board consists of voting Trustees, listed below, and non-voting Trustees.

 President, Paulson & Co., Inc.

-Dasha Rettew is the Learning and Development Partner for Facebook's Global Sales Organization, where she advises the business on its approach to developing leaders.
-Prior to joining Facebook, Rettew co-founded and served as president of Reservoir Advisors, Inc., which provides CEOs with executive coaching, team facilitation, and organizational leadership advisory.
-She continues to serve Reservoir as a board member and advisor.
-In addition to the NYU Board of Trustees, Rettew is a vice president of the NYU Alumni Association Board of Directors.
+Dasha Rettew is the President of Reservoir Advisors, Inc., an executive advisory company that helps CEOs adapt their leadership, build their businesses, and cultivate healthy lives.
+Previously, Rettew served as Learning and Development Partner for Facebook's Global Sales Organization, where she advised the business on its approach to developing leaders.
+In addition to the NYU Board of Trustees, Rettew is vice president of the NYU Alumni Association Board of Directors and a member of the Board of Overseers for NYU's Tandon School for Engineering.
 She also guest lectures on leadership and entrepreneurship at NYU, Fashion Institute of Technology (FIT), and Columbia University.

 Chairman and Chief Executive Officer, Catherine B. Reynolds Foundation